LouisMDK/UE-AD-A1-MIXTE/README.md

 - Booking : 5002
 - Showtime : 5001

+These ports are set in the .env file.
+When starting the containers, the environment variables are loaded and fetched in the python files.

 Postman Collections are available in the folder /postman.
 Be aware, only HTTP requests are available since gRPC/graphQL cannot be exported from Postman :(